 What is Powered Access?

 Powered access platforms provide access to heights and areas that are difficult to reach, using an engine or motor to drive their lifting mechanism.
 It is one of the safest and most efficient ways to work at heights, and it includes fuel and electricity driven scissor lifts, boom lifts, and vertical masts.
-Powered access is preferred for long-duration and complicated tasks where ladders would be dangerous, and it allows operatives to raise and lower themselves with tools and materials quicker, easier, and more safely than using a scaffold tower.

-Powered access is extremely versatile.
+Powered access is extremely versatile equipment.
 It is suitable for all different work areas, including indoor and outdoor zones.
 You can use it to reach modest heights for domestic tasks like cleaning gutters and hanging Christmas lights, as well as for commercial jobs like cleaning, decorating, installation, and repair.
 You can also use it to reach extreme heights and for various industry uses, like filmmaking.

 Scissor Lifts